 If misconduct by a healthcare practitioner or their employer caused you physical harm, talk with an Allentown medical malpractice lawyer about your legal options.
 Claims based on medical negligence are complex.
 They require a knowledgeable personal injury attorney to overcome the challenging odds of winning these difficult cases and obtaining much-needed compensation.

-At Ostroff Injury Law, we are committed to getting you the payments you deserve.
+At Ostroff Godshall Injury and Accident Lawyers, we are committed to getting you the payments you deserve.
 Injury attorney Christine Clarke and the rest of our winning team are not afraid to take on large pharmaceutical companies and hospital systems to make things right for you.
 We have obtained millions for clients in medical malpractice verdicts and settlements, including a $1.3 million pre-trial settlement for a woman injured by her doctor’s negligence when he cut a nerve in her shoulder while performing a simple biopsy.
 To learn more about how we can put our years of experience to work for you, call today.

 When Is It Possible to File Suit Against a Healthcare Provider?